BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/3-eeg-fmri-system/4-operational-protocol.rst

 Positioning the ECG Electrode
 -----------------------------

+It is important to place and gel the ECG electrode correctly on the back of the participant.
+The measurements from EEG electrodes will have ballistocardiogram (BCG) artifacts, the ECG electrode data is used to remove those artifacts in pre-processing steps.

 1. Degrease the skin and attach the ECG holder using adhesive washers.
 2. Place the ECG lead along the **paravertebral line**.